elysiajs/elysia/README.md

 ## Store
 Store is a singleton store of the application.

-Is recommended for local state, reference of database connection, and other thing that need to be available to be used with handler.
+Is recommended for local state, reference of database connection, and other things that need to be available to be used with handler.

-Store value has 2 types:
+Store value if of 2 types:
 - State: Assigned once at creation
 - Ref: Assign at every request